ILF Scotland

 • If any reported concern involves an ILF Scotland applicant, recipient or family member, ILF Scotland staff will follow up as appropriate to ensure the safety and wellbeing of the person.

-• Any protection concerns will be reported timeously to the Senior Management Team and quarterly to the Board of Directors and the Scottish Government / Sponsor Teams.
+• Any protection concerns will be reported timeously to the Senior Management Team and quarterly to the Board of Directors and the Scottish Government / Department of Health NI Sponsor Teams.

 5. Adults at Risk